 My research shows that cash will decline if it is not made available and it is not accepted.
 Central bank policies are, therefore, important for the future of cash.
 When one considers the disadvantages of a cashless society for the economy as a whole, can central banks really continue their policy of being neutral on payment methods?

-Cash usage in transactions is likely to reduce, but cash will survive because there will continue to be demand from at least a proportion of consumers who, in particular, will use it as a store of value.
+Cash usage in transactions is likely to reduce, but cash will survive because there will continue to be demand from at least a proportion of consumers who, in particular, will use it as a One of the functions of money or more generally of any asset that can be saved and exchanged at a later time without loss of its purchasing power.
+See also Precautionary Holdings.
+More.

 But the public is unaware of the risks and consequences of less cash.
 It is important to have an efficient mix of payment options and to lose cash would be a serious development with negative and unintended as well as unexpected consequences.